 Clearly, our relationship with Time has been heavily skewed towards Future Time – the next event, the next thing we prepare for, rather than savouring the life we are experiencing here and now.
 It’s a peculiarly capitalist affliction — we see ourselves as a commodity (Time is money!), and we pit ourselves against the limits of time.
 We seek to monetize our time rather than living joyfully within its embrace.

-External demands on our time changed, during the pandemic.
+External demands on our time changed, during this pandemic.
 You no longer had to get up early to get dressed to go to work, but maybe you had kids at home all day needing help with remote learning, and just getting through their lives without being able to hang out with their friends, go to school, play sports or go on field trips.

 For those of us who have the good fortune of working from home, these changes weren’t as drastic or as disruptive, but they’ve offered us a more subtle challenge.
 With social and cultural activities off the table, we’ve had more time available to us.
 We have been able to see, clearly, our patterns and priorities when it comes to organizing our time.

 In fact, it’s dawned on us that Time isn’t something we’re competing with, whose limits we scramble to overcome through some combination of willpower, discipline, productivity, determination and focus.
 Rather, Time is a natural boundary that exists in our world.
 It is the element through which we grow, evolve, and become more of who we are.

 We are in constant relationship with Time, as we are with every other element of our ecology.

 So… what does this have to do with Sovereignty?

 As sovereign beings we can choose how we want to relate to Time.
 We can fight it, yield to it, collapse into despair that we will never have enough of it, strive to overcome its limitations – and yet, none of these will bring us into sovereign relationship with it.